A Guide to Email Cadence: How Often Should You Send Email Marketing Campaign

 We’ve looked through in-hand data from the weMail database.
 Also, our team of experts analyzed the available research and surveys conducted by top companies and marketing agencies.

 Here’s what we’ve learned about email marketing frequencies from those data – say no to any fixed strategy.
-You need to keep your playbook open and dynamic so that the changing ‘time and order’ only help your email engagement alive and healthy.
+You need to keep your playbook open and dynamic so that the changing ‘time and order’ only helps your email engagement alive and healthy.

 - Emails achieve the most engagement: Monday, Tuesday, and Wednesday

-- The best days to send marketing emails: Tuesday and Monday.
+- The best days to send marketing emails: are Tuesday and Monday.
 The time is from 9 AM to 12 PM.

-In regard to B2C and B2B companies, DMY Insights found a study that shows sending 2-3 emails per month is good for B2C marketers.
+Regarding B2C and B2B companies, DMY Insights found a study that shows sending 2-3 emails per month is good for B2C marketers.
 On the other hand, the best email-sending frequency for B2B marketers is sending 1-3 emails per month.

 As the email open rate became a less important metric after the launch of Apple’s MPP (Mail Protection Protocol), click-through rate is still one of the major email KPIs.
-According to Campaign Monitor, businesses that sent 1-4 emails per week got a CTR of 4%, while for those who sent 5-7 emails per week, the CTR is 3%.
+According to Campaign Monitor, businesses that sent 1-4 emails per week got a CTR of 4%, while for those who sent 5-7 emails per week, the CTR was 3%.